AU-BCE-EE/Dalby-2024-KVIK/README.md

 # Dalby-2024-KVIK
-This repositroy contains code, data and models for calculating greenhouse gas emission and mitigation of greenhouse gas emission in The report:
+This repositroy contains code, data and models for calculating greenhouse gas emission and mitigation of greenhouse gas emission in the report:
 Virkemidler til reduktion af klimagasser i landbruget.
 2024, Kapitel 6: Husdyrgødning

 # Maintainer